CodeHubOrg/codehub-web-content/code-of-conduct/index.md

 When we learn about a member being made to feel uncomfortable or unwelcome, we will seek to clarify the situation and take appropriate action.
 This can mean making people aware of their language and/or behaviour and asking them to change it, but can also mean asking people to leave.

-If you feel somebody behaved inappropriately, please let one of the current organisers know.
-At the moment, that's Audrey, Mark or Katja.
-You can also write an email to [hello@codehub.org.uk](mailto:hello@codehub.org.uk).
-This will go to all three of us.
+If you feel somebody has behaved inappropriately, please let one of the current organisers know - either in person or by email to [info@codehub.org.uk](mailto:info@codehub.org.uk).